 Immunotherapy doesn't work for everyone or for all types of cancer.
 These drugs have been successful in treating several cancers including bladder, colorectal, head and neck, kidney, leukemia, lymphoma, melanoma, and stomach.

-Doctors now have several immunotherapy drugs to choose from, and more treatments are in studies.
+Doctors now have several immunotherapy drugs to choose from, and more treatments are being studied.

 There's still plenty of work to be done in cancer research.
 Figuring out who will benefit from targeted treatment and immunotherapy is an important next step.
 And more types of tumors -- and treatments for them -- need in-depth study.